jason-weiser/pastaquote/README.md

 - [x] Add Mastodon
 - [x] Add hashtags
+- [ ] Add dry-run tag so you can see what you're about to post
 - [ ] Add Docker container (requires me learning Docker)
 - [ ] Add webpage/GUI (requires me learning Flask and/or Javascript)